writerix/LitGame/README.md

 To get this Flask site running locally:

-0. Make sure you have Python 3.6 available.
+0. Make sure you have Python 3.6 available. `python --version`
 1. Download this code.
 2. Find a suitable replacement background image.
 The demo background image file "[paper-texture-1145467.jpg](https://www.freeimages.com/photo/paper-texture-1145467)" is not included in this repo.
 Place your replacement background image in static/img.
 3. Find a suitable replacement flavicon (.ico) file.
 The demo flavicon "[favicon.ico](https://www.freefavicon.com/freefavicons/objects/iconinfo/stylized-book-152-171437.html)" is not included in this repo.
 Place your replacement flavicon in static.